seselix/cmake-templates/README.md

 This project template allows one to easily build and run multiple c++ executables and libraries with minimal setup.
 It also is set to automatically generate the files needed for clangd, but it is not required.

+## Branches

+> cmake-templates is designed to be cloned and then .git deleted, as a complete
+> new start to your project.

+1. `main` branch is the basic setup.
+A blank canvas for your use.
+2. `dearimgui` includes changes to download imgui and get it running.
+Currently only MacOS has been tested.

 ## Basic Usage

 ### Setup